 Finally, OKRs provide insight into company structure, including objectives, processes, and authority.
 This helps your company reduce the excess — decision makers, process, management — to run leaner operations and transform effectiveness into efficiency.

-How COOs can use OKRs to boost engagement
+How COO OKRs can boost engagement

 Aligning teams with corporate strategy is only part of your process as chief operating officer — engaging teams through strategy is how you drive real impact.